Decentralised Finance and Automated Market Making: Execution and Speculation

-\journal{TBC} \acknowledgements{We are grateful to Tarek Abou Zeid, Olivier Guéant, Sebastian Jaimungal, Anthony Ledford, and Andre Rzym for insightful comments.
-We are also grateful to seminar participants at Oxford--ETH 2022 Workshop, and the Oxford Victoria Seminar.
+\journal{TBC} \acknowledgements{We are grateful to Tarek Abou Zeid, Philippe Bergault, Patrick Chang, Olivier Guéant, Sebastian Jaimungal, Anthony Ledford, Andre Rzym, and Leandro Sánchez-Betancourt for insightful comments.
+We are also grateful to participants at the Oxford--ETH Workshop (2022), the BlockSem seminar at École Polytechnique (2022), the Mathematical \& Computational Finance seminar at Oxford (2022), the KCL Financial Mathematics seminar (2022), the $67^\text{th}$ EWGCFM meeting (2023), the Oxford--Princeton Workshop (2024), and the Oxford Victoria Seminar (2024).
 MM acknowledges financial support from the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1). }